 It is frequently associated with insulin resistance.
 Cases have been reported due to minoxidil at an unusually high dose.

 It can also be caused by a selective defect of post-receptor insulin signaling, which leads to metabolic disruption, but the preservation of mitogenic signaling.

-The treatment is aimed at correcting (or preventing) the tumor compression of the surrounding tissues by excising the lesion causing the disease, and reducing the levels of growth hormone and insulin growth factor 1 to normal values.
+The treatment aims to correct (or prevent) the tumor compression of the surrounding tissues by excising the lesion causing the disease and reducing the levels of growth hormone and insulin growth factor 1 to average values.

-The treatment will depend on the location of the tumor, the age of the person and their medical history.
+The treatment will depend on the tumor’s location, the person’s age, and medical history.

 The surgery can be carried out to eliminate the pituitary tumor.
 This would stop the overproduction of growth hormone and relieve pressure on the surrounding tissue.